Free Video Event: Decoding Deception - Revealing Reality by the Scriptures and the Spirit

-Heart Prayers: Seven Elements Which Compose The Language of Our Hearts
+Seven Elements Which Compose The Language of Our Hearts

 Mark Virkler's picture

-People tell me all the time that they have been in counseling for months or years to process their hurts and are still in pain!
+I encounter people who have been in counseling for months or years to process their hurts and are still in pain!
 Or they have been praying for a miracle of healing, and it is still delayed.
-As I ask them what they have done, and listen to their story, I am able to help them see: They have NOT been using the language of the heart to heal their hearts.
-They have been using the language of their minds, analytical reason, and that is why they are still stuck!
+So I ask them to share with me what they have done, and listen to their story.
+Often I am able to help them see that they have NOT been using the language of the heart to heal their hearts.
+They have been using the language of their minds (logic and analytical reason).
+The heal the heart, we must use the language of the heart.

-The language of the heart incorporates the following seven elements: 1) It begins with the voice of the Holy Spirit, which is embraced as we choose to 2) affirm it as a 3) personal and 4) present tense reality.
-In addition, the heart's language is 5) visual, 6) emotional 7) and utilizes biblical meditation to frame in our spirits the things God desires to birth in our lives.
+1) It begins with the voice of the Holy Spirit, which is embraced as we choose to 2) affirm as our 3) personal, positive, 4) present tense reality.
+The heart includes 5) visual and 6) emotional components and concludes 7) with thanksgiving.
+The entire process is called biblical meditation (Josh.
+1:8).

 • You, O LORD, are a shield about me (Ps.
 3:3)